Boeing P-8 Poseidon

 The Boeing P-8 Poseidon is an American maritime patrol and reconnaissance aircraft developed and produced by Boeing Defense, Space & Security.
 It was developed for the United States Navy as a derivative of the civilian Boeing 737 Next Generation airliner.

 The P-8 operates in anti-submarine warfare (ASW), anti-surface warfare (ASUW), and intelligence, surveillance and reconnaissance (ISR) roles.
 It is armed with torpedoes, Harpoon anti-ship missiles, and other weapons, can drop and monitor sonobuoys, and can operate in conjunction with other assets, including the Northrop Grumman MQ-4C Triton maritime surveillance unmanned aerial vehicle (UAV).

 In addition to the U.S. Navy, the P-8 is also operated by the Indian Navy, the Royal Australian Air Force, the United Kingdom's Royal Air Force, the Republic of Korea Navy, the Royal Norwegian Air Force, the Royal New Zealand Air Force and the German Navy.
-It also has been ordered by the Republic of Singapore Air Force and the Royal Canadian Air Force.
+It also has been ordered by the Republic of Singapore Air Force, the Royal Canadian Air Force and the Royal Danish Air Force.